SAP-samples/teched2023-DA285v/exercises/ex0/README.md

 For more details see [Import Data into SAP HANA Cloud, SAP HANA Database](https://developers.sap.com/tutorials/hana-cloud-mission-trial-5.html).

 Exercise 1 (and 4) cannot be successfully completed on the SAP HANA Cloud free tier or trial version (refer to next section for more details).
-In his case you'll need to run an extra data import at the beginning of exercise 3 (importing results of exercise 1).
+In this case you'll need to run an extra data import at the beginning of exercise 3 (importing results of exercise 1).

 ## SAP HANA Cloud Free Tier or Trial setup